boostorg/redis/doc/on-the-costs-of-async-abstractions.md

 [sixteen](https://github.com/NVIDIA/stdexec/blob/83cdb92d316e8b3bca1357e2cf49fc39e9bed403/include/exec/trampoline_scheduler.hpp#L52)
 levels of inline calls by default.
-While in Boost.Asio it is possible to use reentracy as an optimization for a corner cases, here it is made its _modus operandi_, my opinion about this has already been stated in a previous section so I won't repeat it here.
+While in Boost.Asio it is possible to use reentracy as an optimization for a corner cases, here it is made its _modus operandi_, the downsides of this approach have already been stated in a previous section so I won't repeat it here.

 Also the fact that a special scheduler is needed by specific